The

 demand with curt slogans.
 Liberty is a state of existence.
 Freedom concerns actions and

-is anarchy in the truest sense of the word, no matter how good the intentions.
+is anarchy in the truest sense of the word, no matter how good a persons intentions.

 Freedoms were all different.
 Some curtailed other people rights and some didn't.
 Freedom of speech was one right that a person